Kauto/animationvideo/README.md

             // Special settings for Stackblur
             onCanvas: false, // will override all other settings and applies the blur directly on the underlying canvas.
 This is a big performence gain but you will lose some possible effects
             radius: undefined, // the radius of the blur.
 The more the blurier.
-            radiusPart: undefined // if radiusPart is set it will define radius as a part of the screen.
+            radiusPart: undefined, // if radiusPart is set it will define radius as a part of the screen.
 Smaller values give more blur. radius = max(canvasWidth/canvasHeight) / radiusPart
-          })
+            radiusCamScale: true // scale the radius with the zoom factor of the cam in NormCamera-Scene })
         ]
       ];